A tourist's guide to regularity structures and singular stochastic PDEs: Building regularity and renormalization structures

 The analytic role of $\bullet$ is the same as that of $\bullet$.
 In particular, the homogeneity of $\bullet$ is $0$.
 This is an example of the coloring of the tree.
 Only decorated trees without red color appear in the analysis of the well-posedness problem \eqref{EqRSgKPZModel}, but colors are used in the definition of the splitting maps in the renormalization structure.

 \ssk

-Recall from assumption \textbf{\textsf{(B1)}} and Section \ref{SubsectionAdmissibleModels} that the algebra $T^+$ is spanned by elements of the form
+Recall from Assumption \textbf{\textsf{(B1)}} and Section \ref{SubsectionAdmissibleModels} that the algebra $T^+$ is spanned by elements of the form

-where $n\in\bbN\times\bbN^d,\,k_1,\dots,k_N\in\mcN$, and $\tau_1,\dots,\tau_N\in SC$.
+where $n\in\bbN\times\bbN^d,\,k_1,\dots,k_N\in\bbN\times\bbN^d$, and $\tau_1,\dots,\tau_N\in SC$.
 It is convenient to consider an element like \eqref{Section 9: generic element of T^+} as a tree by interpreting $\mcI_k^+$ as the planting operator like $\mcI_k$ and the product $\prod$ as the tree product $\mathscr{J}$.
 To distinguish such trees from elements of $SC$, we give a blue color to their roots, encoding in this way the $+$ sign in $\mcI^+$.

 The set $C$ consists of such trees, where we see that the rule is broken at the root.
-This is because $C$ is only conform, not strongly conform.
+This is because $C$ is only conforming, not strongly conforming.
 Each element of $C$ is thus a rooted decorated tree with a node type set

-A node of a conform tree has the type $\bullet$ if and only if it is a root.
+A node of a conforming tree has the type $\bullet$ if and only if it is a root.
 The homogeneity of $\bullet$ is $0$.
 The trees with a blue root will only be involved in the description of the space $T^+$.

 \ssk